jbyibm/cics-genapp/wazideploy-samples/python/evidence_database/loader/db2_evidence_readme_zos.md

-FIXME
- - lib to install ptyhon
- - config db2 zos
 # DB2 Evidence Loader

 Python tool to load YAML evidence files into a DB2 database.

 **NOTES**:
-- With minor changes, it should  also be applicable for other database providers.
-- In the guide we use Db2 for Linux, UNIX, with minor changes it should  also be applicable for Db2 for z/OS.
+- In the guide we is fro using Db2 for z/OS only.
 - The Python source code, DB2 schema, and configuration files are mentioned solely as example use cases.
 They should not be interpreted as any form of design commitment.
 - This this sample code that may contains issues.
 Not to use in production.